atulloh/oddball/v2/build-guide.md

 <figure>
   <img src="{{site.baseurl}}/assets/images/soldered-trrs-1.jpg" alt="TRRS"/>
-  <figcaption>Note the TRRS jack is slightly higher on v2.1 PCBs; this was also soldered from the other side</figcaption>
+  <figcaption>Note the TRRS jack is slightly higher on v2.1 PCBs; this was soldered from the other side</figcaption>
 </figure>

 ### 5. Reset switches